CHTJonas/httkey-server/README.md

 * If a file exists but the requests method is not `GET` then we should serve a `405` error page.
 * If a file does not exist then we should serve a `404` error page.

+It's expected that httkey will be run behind a reverse proxy such as nginx which will take care of the TLS termination.
+As such, URLs are often handled internally as `http` rather than `https` however this makes no practical difference.

 ## Build

 To compile httkey you can run the following in a terminal.
 This will produce 64-bit binaries for Windows and macOS in addition to Linux binaries for the `arm`, `arm64`, `i386` and `amd64` architectures.